Media Center Information

 - Overdue notices will be sent to the homeroom teacher weekly.
 Overdue notices will also be emailed to parents weekly.

 - Students should first use the subscription database for research projects.
-These are provide by GCPS free of charge for student use.
+These are provided by GCPS free of charge for student use.

 - Databases can be accessed at home through My eClass.
 They are under the APP section on the right side of the student homepage.
 Passwords are no longer needed to access these at home.